Vadim Popov: First term

 During his first term as speaker, he was known for aligning himself closely with Alexander Lukashenko's policies and squashing talks of the Belarusian opposition.
 He also issued an order to deprive the Members of Parliament Vladimir Parfenovich, Valery Fralou, and Syarhei Skrabets of their bonuses after they went on a hunger strike alleging that Lukashenko did not listen to any of their proposals as part of the opposition.
 He was dismissed on 16 November 2004 as a new election was declared.

 During the period between his first term as speaker and his second term, he became Chairman of the Commission on International Affairs and Relation to CIS in the House of Representatives.
-In this role he made a statement about the Hague Tribunal, calling Slobodan Milošević a moral winner and implied that the leadership of the tribunal benefited from the death of Milosevic, since they couldn't prove any charges brought against him.
+In this role he made a statement about the Hague Tribunal, calling Slobodan Milošević a moral winner and implied that the leadership of the tribunal benefited from the death of Milosevic, since they could not prove any charges brought against him.

 Second term

-After initially retiring at the age of 67, he announced his candidacy for speaker which was supported by 94 deputies with 13 against, with the only competition for speaker being Syarhei Gaidukevich, who nominated himself.
+After initially retiring at the age of 67, he announced his candidacy for speaker which was supported by 94 deputies with 13 against, with the only competition for speaker being Sergei Gaidukevich, who nominated himself.
 He was declared Speaker on 2 October 2007, when the first session of the house began.

-He represented the Klichev electoral district No. 68 during this period.
+Popov represented the Klichev electoral district No. 68 during this period.
 He was also part of the Standing Committee of the Council of the Republic on Economy, Budget, and Finance.
 Popov was also a member of the Supreme State Council of the Union State.
-He also did not respond to Narodnaja Volya, a staunchly anti-Lukashenko newspaper, after it was suddenly denied accrediation for which they sued during his tenure as speaker.
+He also did not respond to Narodnaja Volya, a staunchly anti-Lukashenko newspaper, after it was suddenly denied accreditation for which they sued during his tenure as speaker.

-Popov was dismissed on 27 October 2008 when a new election was called.
+He was dismissed on 27 October 2008 when a new election was called.

 Later career

-He is now a member of the Council of the Republic.
-He has since then been Chairman of the Standing Committee on Economy, Budget and Finance of the Council.
+Popov was a member of the Council of the Republic.
+He held the position of Chairman of the Standing Committee on Economy, Budget and Finance of the Council from 2008 to his death in 2026.

+Death

+Popov died on 7 September 2026, at the age of 86.